jpuritz/EecSeq/Protocol.md

 * Carefully remove and discard the ethanol.
 Try to remove all residual ethanol without disturbing the beads.
 * Dry the beads at room temperature, until all of the ethanol has evaporated. **Caution: over-drying the beads may result in dramatic yield loss.**
 * Remove the plate/tube from the magnet.
-* Thoroughly resuspend the beads in X μl of 10 mM Tris-HCl (pH 8.0).
+* Thoroughly resuspend the beads in 22 μl of 10 mM Tris-HCl (pH 8.0).
 * Incubate the plate/tube at room temperature for 2 min to allow the DNA to elute off the beads.
 * Place the plate/tube on a magnet to capture the beads.
 Incubate until the liquid is clear.
-* Transfer 24 μl of the clear supernatant to a new plate/tube and proceed to next step.
+* Transfer 22 μl of the clear supernatant to a new plate/tube and proceed to next step.

 ## Quant libraries
 **Procedure (Standard HS DNA protocol)**